Blog

 4. Trade union membership

-What are the key differences between the two?
+What are the key differences between the two types of data?

 It’s important to note that personal data isn’t always sensitive, and vice versa.
 However, if sensitive data can be connected to an individual, it will become personal data.